 Can we make a class constructor virtual in C++ to create polymorphic objects?
-No. C++ being statically typed (the purpose of RTTI is different) language, it is meaningless to the C++ compiler to create an object polymorphically.
+No. C++ being a statically typed (the purpose of RTTI is different) language, it is meaningless to the C++ compiler to create an object polymorphically.
 The compiler must be aware of the class type to create the object.
 In other words, what type of object to be created is a compile-time decision from the C++ compiler perspective.
-If we make constructor virtual, compiler flags an error.
+If we make a constructor virtual, the compiler flags an error.
 In fact, except inline, no other keyword is allowed in the declaration of the constructor.

 In practical scenarios, we would need to create a derived class object in a class hierarchy based on some input.
-Putting in other words, object creation and object type are tightly coupled which forces modifications to extended.
+In other words, object creation and object type are tightly coupled which forces modifications to extended.
 The objective of the virtual constructor is to decouple object creation from its type.

 How can we create the required type of an object at runtime?
-For example, see the following sample program.
+For example, see the following sample program:

 The User class constructor is creating Derived1 object, always.
-If the User‘s consumer (the main in our case) needs Derived2 functionality, User needs to create “new Derived2()” and it forces recompilation.
-Recompiling is bad way of design, so we can opt for the following approach.
+If the User‘s consumer (the main in our case) needs Derived2 functionality, the User needs to create “new Derived2()“, which forces recompilation.
+Recompiling is a bad way of design, so we can opt for the following approach.

 The User class is independent of object creation.
 It delegates that responsibility to Base, and provides an input in the form of ID.
 If the library adds new class Derived4, the library modifier will extend the if-else ladder inside Create to return proper object.
-Consumers of User need not recompile their code due to extension of Base.
+The consumers of User need not recompile their code due to extension of Base.

 — Venki.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.